 University of New Haven currently registered students, faculty and staff members have priority in using library computer workstations.
 You will need to log onto the computer with your UNH e-mail account name and password.
 You may be asked to show a current UNH ID card.

 Alumni and other patrons 18 years of age and over may use the workstations to access CD-ROM and Federal Depository Library materials on the Internet.
-We also provide on-site users access to the databases provided by the State, through iCONN, the Connecticut Digital Library.
+We also provide on-site users access to the databases provided by the State, through researchIT CT, a service of the Connecticut State Library.
 Please ask the Librarian at the Information Desk for assistance in logging onto the computer.
 Please be prepared to show a current picture ID card, such as a driver's license, valid school ID, or passport.
 You will be asked to complete a sign-in sheet.
 As long as a computer is not needed by a UNH student, faculty, or staff member, alumni and other patrons will be accommodated.

 Currently enrolled students of the University of New Haven will use their UNH ID card to print in the Library.
 They will need to swipe their UNH ID card to release printouts at any one of the computers dedicated to the print management system called Pharos.
 Problems with printing can be emailed to: firstname.lastname@example.org and requests for refunds can be placed on the web Refund Request form.